NijatZeynalov/Generate-Synthetic-Images-with-DCGANs-in-Keras/README.md

 __The GAN consists of two adversarial players: a discriminator and a generator.
 We’re going to train the two players jointly in a minimax game theoretic formulation.__

 <a href="https://user-images.githubusercontent.com/31247506/88457537-2df70f80-ce90-11ea-9fad-7ca633c1558d.gif"><img src="https://user-images.githubusercontent.com/31247506/88457537-2df70f80-ce90-11ea-9fad-7ca633c1558d.gif" title="made at imgflip.com"/></a>

+In this project, I focused on two learning objectives:

+1. Understand Deep Convolutional Generative Adversarial Networks (DCGANs and GANs)

+2. Design and train DCGANs using the Keras API in Python